 This is for two reasons:

-- The stuffing comes in contact with the raw interior of the turkey, as well as the juices that are produced during cooking, which means that the stuffing itself, measured at the center, must reach 165 F. Note that the turkey itself may be done before the center of the stuffing is cooked through.
+- The stuffing comes in contact with the raw interior of the turkey, as well as the juices that are produced during cooking, which means that the stuffing itself in the center must also reach 165 F. Note that the turkey itself may be done before the center of the stuffing is cooked through.

 Therefore, you'll need to use an instant-read thermometer to measure the temperature in the center of the stuffing.

 Here's something you probably wouldn't guess from the fact that it's called stuffing: You actually do not want to stuff the stuffing into the cavity of the bird.